-The Golden Baie Project lies within the Coast of Bays region of south-central Newfoundland and covers 61,150 hectares under 47 Mineral Exploration Licences.
-Access is provided by Route 360, a paved highway which bisects the project area, and by recent power line and old forest resource roads.
+Access to the Golden Baie Project is provided by Route 360, a paved highway which bisects the project area, and by recent power line and old forest resource roads.
 More remote areas are best accessed by helicopter while coastal sections can be accessed by boat from St. Albans or Conne River.